-So please avoid asking me how to solve personal issues you may currently experience, instead try writing it in the comment section of the relevant article and perhaps get answered by another visitor.
+So please avoid asking me how to solve individual issues you may currently experience, instead try writing it in the comment section of the relevant article and perhaps get answered by another visitor.

 Or you can use an automated form developed specifically for that cause.

 Freeware / Open-Source Developer